 The F.DIST function uses the following arguments:

-- X (required argument) – It is the value at which we evaluate the function.
+- X (required argument) – This is the value at which we evaluate the function.

-- Deg_freedom1 (required argument) – It is an integer specifying numerator degrees of freedom.
+- Deg_freedom1 (required argument) – This is an integer specifying numerator degrees of freedom.

-- Deg_freedom2 (required argument) – It is an integer specifying denominator degrees of freedom.
+- Deg_freedom2 (required argument) – An integer specifying denominator degrees of freedom.

-- Cumulative (required argument) – It is a logical value that determines the type of F distribution to be calculated.
-It can either be TRUE (uses the cumulative distributive function) and FALSE (uses the probability density function).
+- Cumulative (required argument) – This is a logical value that determines the type of F distribution to be calculated.
+It can either be TRUE (uses the cumulative distributive function) or FALSE (uses the probability density function).